OmarDefaoui/MyWallpapers/README.md

 This app is a great tool for 4K wallpapers and backgrounds | Full HD wallpapers and backgrounds.This app is designed for Android phone & tablet, so this wallpaper app works on any screen size or screen resolution.

-★ HD Quality for your viewing pleasure !
+★ HD Quality for your viewing pleasure !<br>
-★ Best selection of Wallpapers !
+★ Best selection of Wallpapers !<br>
 ★ Full Screen Mode!
-Optimized for your Android !
+Optimized for your Android !<br>
-★ Set Wallpapers for your Home & Lock Screens or both !
+★ Set Wallpapers for your Home & Lock Screens or both !<br>
 ★ Browse wallpapers by Category !

 Features